stormpath/stormpath-documentation/source/saml_idp_guides.rst

 #.
 Click **Create Mappings**.

-You have now complete the initial steps of setting-up log in via Salesforce.
+You have now completed the initial steps of setting-up log in via Salesforce.

 .. _onelogin: